mathrunet/flutter_masamune/packages/masamune_model_tidb/README.md

 mysql://4M9hEa4vE3S7jAF.root:<PASSWORD>@gateway01.ap-northeast-1.prod.aws.tidbcloud.com:4000/app_db
 ```

-The Workers backend reads that prefix and applies it to direct client usernames
-when needed.
-The root password in `connection_url` is not returned to the
+The root password in `connection_url` is used only by the Workers backend and is
-Flutter client; the client receives only a scoped short-lived JWT and the
-resolved direct username.
+not returned to the Flutter client.

 TiDB databases are not created automatically.
 Create the database in TiDB Cloud
 before using it.
 Tables and missing columns are created automatically on save.